sestaton/tephra/README.md

             maskref: Mask a reference genome with transposons.
          reannotate: Transfer annotations from a reference set of repeats to Tephra annotations.
             sololtr: Find solo-LTRs in a genome assembly.
+             tirage: Calculate the age distribution of TIR transposons.
             version: display an app's version

 Typing a subcommand will show the usage of that command, for example: